irelius/test-deployment/README.md

 * Require proper authorization: Spot must belong to the current user
 * Request
   * Method: PUT/PATCH
-  * Route path: /api/spots/:spotId    <!-- 1st rev: initially w/o ':' due current user is based on login. -->
+  * Route path: /api/spots/:spotId/users/:userId  <!-- *** 2nd rev: add /users/:userId after the /spotId as owner of the Spot -->
-  * Headers:
+  * Headers:                                      <!-- *** the userId can be taken out later once there is a login logic -->
-    * Content-Type: application/json
+    * Content-Type: application/json              <!-- 1st rev: initially w/o ':' due current user is based on login. -->
   * Body:

     ```json